Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Both platforms offer access to GLP-1 receptor agonists like semaglutide, but they differ significantly in pricing structure, medication options, and the level of ongoing medical support.
 This comparison examines pricing, available treatments, physician oversight, and patient experience to help you determine which platform better suits your weight management goals.

 Our clinical team analyzed current offerings from both platforms, reviewed patient feedback, and compared costs to provide you with an evidence-based assessment.
-Whether you prioritize physician choice flexibility or prefer a streamlined all-in-one experience will largely determine which option serves you better.
+Whether you prioritize physician choice flexibility or prefer a simplified all-in-one experience will largely determine which option serves you better.

 Push Health positions itself as a telemedicine marketplace rather than a traditional telehealth clinic.
 The platform connects patients with licensed physicians across multiple states, allowing you to choose from available providers based on their specialties, reviews, and consultation fees.